Jianmin2drugai/Jianmin2drugai.github.io/_pages/about.md

 Resource
 ======

-1. List (Papers and Codes) of molecular design using Generative AI and Deep Learning.
+* List (Papers and Codes) of molecular design using Generative AI and Deep Learning.
 Fork [[this repository](https://github.com/AspirinCode/papers-for-molecular-design-using-DL)].

-2. List of protein(PPIs) conformations and molecular dynamics using generative artificial intelligence and deep learning.
-Fork [[this repository](https://github.com/AspirinCode/awesome-AI4ProteinConformation-MD)].
+* List of protein(molecules, enzymes, antibody, and PPIs) conformations and molecular dynamics using generative artificial intelligence and deep learning.
+Fork [[this repository](https://github.com/AspirinCode/awesome-AI4MolConformation-MD)].

-3. List of papers about Proteins Design using Deep Learning.
+* List of papers about Proteins Design using Deep Learning.
 Fork [[this repository](https://github.com/Peldom/papers_for_protein_design_using_DL)].